Easiest Way to Recover Data From a Damaged RAID 0 Array

 18. Click the ‘Start Saving’ button to save (recover) the selected files and folders as desired.

 That’s the easiest and safe way to recover data from a damaged RAID 0 array.
 Even if you don’t know the parameters, this tool automatically determines parameters based on provided probable parameters by the user using advanced algorithms.

 Moreover, if the entered parameters are incorrect, this tool helps the user to create a virtual RAID by automatically determining probable parameters.
 Later, the user can perform RAID recovery of the virtual RAID array.
 This feature is more useful when the connected RAID drives are corrupt or have a lot of bad sectors.

 RAID 0 or any other RAID should not be used for the backup purpose.
 RAIDs are built for redundancy and help to maintain continuity in business and work.
 A RAID 0 array is non-redundant and the data loss rate is highest.
 Therefore, a backup copy of RAID array should be kept in a safe (different) location to help in case of RAID disasters.
-However, advanced and trusted RAID recovery solutions like Stellar Data Recovery Technician is there to help you when the crisis due to malfunctioning of RAID 0, RAID 5, or RAID 6 strikes.
+However, advanced and trusted RAID data recovery solutions like Stellar Data Recovery Technician is there to help you when the crisis due to malfunctioning of RAID 0, RAID 5, or RAID 6 and Hybrid RAID array.

 You might be interested in: RAID 5 Data Recovery